Frequently Asked Questions

 • Maybe.
 Modifying them to do so is usually simple - see our page discussing compatibility with older versions of Slackware.
 Keep in mind that some things will depend on other things that were not present in older versions of Slackware, so in some cases, it just might be easier to upgrade Slackware :-)

-16. Why don't you provide scripts that work with the Slack/390 or one of the 64 bit ports of Slackware?
+17. Why don't you provide scripts that work with the Slack/390 or ARM ports of Slackware?

-• Due to incompatibilities with S/390 and 64-bit derivatives of Slackware, those architectures are not supported, nor will we respond to bug reports on those platforms.
+• Due to incompatibilities with S/390 and ARM derivatives of Slackware, those architectures are not supported, nor will we respond to bug reports on those platforms.

 • No. We are not now, nor will we ever be, a source of precompiled packages.